DeKay's brown snake: Ecology

-S. dekayi is a prey item for larger snakes, large frogs and toads, birds, and many mammals including weasels.
+S. dekayi is a prey item for larger snakes, large frogs and toads, birds, and many mammals including weasels and invasive housecats.
+The milksnake (Lampropeltis triangulum) has previously been reported to be a predator of S. dekayi.
+An observed predator avoidance mechanism of S. dekayi is coiling the anterior portion of the body and swaying it side to side as it attempts to flee.
+In addition to this, it releases a foul musk from its cloaca when threatened.
+The species is shy and rarely found in the open, usually found hiding under rocks or logs for safety and comfort.
+It will also occasionally burrow.
+Its most active period is from about March to October.

 Etymology

-The specific name, dekayi, is in honor of American zoologist James Ellsworth De Kay (1792–1851), who collected the first specimen on Long Island, New York, while the generic name, Storeria, honors zoologist David Humphreys Storer.
+The specific name, dekayi, is in honor of American zoologist James Ellsworth De Kay (1792–1851), who collected the first specimen on Long Island, New York, while the generic name, Storeria, honors American zoologist David Humphreys Storer.

 This is the only North American snake whose binomial is a double honorific – that is, both the generic name and the specific name honor people.